-- Depending on if/when there is a first dance, I can be on hand to make any final announcements and to ensure all guests are forewarned
+- Depending on if/when there is a first dance, he can be on hand to make any final announcements and to ensure all guests are forewarned

-- Once all is set for the dancing and further festivities, I would announce the return of the guests and the happy couple’s first dance.
-At this point would then hand over to the DJ or band as that would then conclude my normal run of duties
+- Once all is set for the dancing and further festivities, he will announce the return of the guests and the happy couple’s first dance.
+At this point he would then hand over to the DJ or band as that would then conclude his normal run of duties

-- while all the above is taking place, I will be on constant duty, liaising with all those behind the scenes to make sure everything runs smoothly so that the client truly has the best day of their lives
+- while all the above is taking place, he is be on constant duty, liaising with all those behind the scenes to make sure everything runs smoothly so that the client truly has the best day of their lives

-*If you’re having a civil ceremony in the same venue as your reception, I would ensure I’m on-site approximately up to 2 hours before the start of your ceremony to assist with the registrars and any early arrivals.
+*If you’re having a civil ceremony in the same venue as your reception, he will ensure he is on-site approximately up to 2 hours before the start of your ceremony to assist with the registrars and any early arrivals.

-Whilst this example is for a wedding, the basic practice of co-ordination and communication applies to all the occasions at which I officiate.
-To find out more about how I can adapt my services to your event, please call 07773 229909.
-Alternatively, you can fill in an online enquiry form or email email@example.com for a response within 24 hours.
+Whilst this example of service is for a wedding, the basic practice of co-ordination and communication applies to all the occasions at which he officiates.
+To find out more about how he can best adapt his services to your event, please call 07773 229909.
+Alternatively, you can fill in an online enquiry form or email firstname.lastname@example.org for a response within 24 hours.